Teachers will rise to the challenge. We will prepare all students for a rewarding future of being contributing citizens in our ever changing society.

-At a school assembly this afternoon, Deputy Superintendent Rob Saxton announced that Nanette Lehman, a second grade teacher at Haines Elementary in the Baker School District, has been named Oregon’s 2012-13 Teacher of the Year.
+At a school assembly, Deputy Superintendent Rob Saxton announced that Nanette Lehman, a second grade teacher at Haines Elementary in the Baker School District, has been named Oregon’s 2012-13 Teacher of the Year.

-As Oregon’s Teacher of the Year, Nanette will serve as a spokesperson and representative for all Oregon teachers and will attend the National Teacher of the Year forum in Washington, D.C. where she will meet the President and U.S. Secretary of Education.
+As Oregon’s Teacher of the Year, Nanette served as a spokesperson and representative for all Oregon teachers and attended the National Teacher of the Year forum in Washington, D.C. where she met the President and U.S. Secretary of Education.

 “Nanette is a passionate teacher leader whose work both in the classroom and in staff development has earned her the respect, admiration, and trust of her colleagues, parents, and students,” said Deputy Superintendent Rob Saxton.
 “She exemplifies the qualities we look for in outstanding teachers – creativity, dedication, a love of learning, mastery of content, and a true commitment to excellence.
 I am honored to name her the 2012-13 Oregon Teacher of the Year.”